zghola/assessment-exam-student/README.md

 This repository helps you (the student) with your assessment test.
 From this repo you will start your test, write your solution codes, and submit your answers using the command line.

-Let's start by cloning this repo to your local Vagrant machine
+> Start by cloning this repo to your local Vagrant machine

 ```terminal
 git clone git@github.com:lighthouse-labs/assessment-exam-student.git
 ```

-## Instructions

-Please complete the following setup steps before continuing:

 ### 1) Specify your **GitHub user name** in the file `.student-id`

 This file should contain only your **user name** (without any spaces, new lines, or other text).

+* **NOTE: Ensure your user name is spelled correctly!**

 ### 2) Install Required Packages